 Humans of Springfield Missouri | April 2014 to July 2015

-Inspired by the lovely Humans of New York, my friend Sara Williams and I decided to conduct a similar project in Springfield, MO in April 2014.
+Inspired by the lovely Humans of New York, my friend Sara Williams and I decided to conduct a similar project in Springfield, MO.
 As co-founder, I interviewed strangers and compiled their stories on the Humans of Springfield Missouri Facebook page.
-At its height, we reached almost 4,000 followers.
+At its height, we reached 4,000 followers.

 Kirby and Matt | May 2014